CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-pivotal-greenplum-blueprint.md

 **Who should I contact for support?**

 * For issues related to cloud infrastructure, please open a ticket using the [CenturyLink Cloud Support Process](../Support/how-do-i-report-a-support-issue.md).
+* For issues related to interacting with a Greenplum cluster review the [Pivotal KB](https://support.pivotal.io/hc/en-us/categories/200072608)
 * For issues related to deploying the Pivotal Greenplum Blueprints and application operation on CenturyLink Cloud and you have a paid license, please contact sales-clc@pivotal.io or follow your existing Pivotal support process if known.